 Twenty minutes northeast is the historic Warwick Castle developed from the original foundations built by William the Conqueror in AD 1068.

-One of the cities that you should definitely visit on your campervan rental in Birmingham is Wolverhampton, a small city with a population of around 300,000.
+One of the cities that you should definitely visit on your campervan rentals in Birmingham is Wolverhampton, a small city with a population of around 300,000.
 It was originally established as a town as part of the Norman Conquest, and over the centuries it became a center of excellence for the woollen trade.

 During the Industrial Revolution the city rapidly grew in size and importance with a strong mining base as well as an extensive focus on manufacturing.
-Wolverhampton today is a fascinating city with a lot to see on your Birmingham motorhome hire.
+Wolverhampton today is a fascinating city with a lot to see on your Birmingham motorhome rental.
 You can explore the Norman Conquest heritage and also the old market town that gave this location its reason for transforming the West Midlands region.